vacp2p/rfc/content/docs/rfcs/32/README.md

 enabling secret reveal if more signals are produced than the spam threshold (system parameter) per epoch.
 The membership part is implemented using membership [merkle trees](https://en.wikipedia.org/wiki/Merkle_tree) and merkle proofs, while the secret reveal part is enabled by using the Shamir's Secret Sharing scheme.
-Esentially the protocol requires the users to generate zero-knowledge proof to be able to send signals and participate in the application.
+Essentially the protocol requires the users to generate zero-knowledge proof to be able to send signals and participate in the application.
 The zero knowledge proof proves that the user is member of a group, but also enforces the user to share part of their secret for each signal in an epoch.
 The epoch is an external nullifier which is usually represented by timestamp or a time interval.